EXHIBITIONS

 Through this time, Basarić has developed a succession of photographic essays that give poetic value to his keen understanding of how people reveal themselves in light and space.
 His work is known for both its scale and intimacy.
 All of Basarić’s photographs are marked by his respect for the discipline of the “decisive moment” and the tradition of street photography exemplified by Bresson, Doisneau, and the great Magnum photographers.

 Basarić’s photographic collections have been exhibited in both Canada and Europe.
-His first exhibition, Restaurant FDU, opened as a solo show at the Happy Gallery in Belgrade in 1987.
+His first exhibition, Kafana, opened as a solo show at the Happy Gallery in Belgrade in 1987.
 His exhibition Big Wave – Radio B92 was featured in Vancouver, Belgrade, and the Netherland’s Photo Institute in Rotterdam.
-Basarić’s work was also featured in a group show at the Bishops Gallery in London.
+Basarić’s work was also featured in group shows at the Imperial War Museum and Bishops Gallery in London, UK.

 Basarić’s City Pastoral is an ongoing collection of panoramic photographs that act as lyrical meditations on the value of public space in his adopted city of Vancouver.
 The work has been exhibited and published in series form.
 City Pastoral was originally published as a feature photo narrative in Geist, a respected literary publication distributed throughout North America.
 The series has also been published in Re-Foto Magazine.
 City Pastoral debuted in exhibition form at the Roundhouse Gallery in Vancouver in 2011 as part of the city’s Memory Festival, and the show has since travelled to Gallery Artget in Belgrade.